Josh Smith Player Props: Rangers vs. Tigers

 Tigers Pitching Rankings

-- The Tigers' 4.44 team ERA ranks 20th across all league pitching staffs.
+- The Tigers have a 4.53 team ERA that ranks 22nd among all league pitching staffs.

-- Tigers pitchers combine to surrender 67 total home runs at a rate of 1.3 per game (to rank 22nd in the league).
+- The Tigers rank 22nd in baseball in home runs allowed (68 total, 1.3 per game).

-- Faedo (1-2) gets the starting nod for the Tigers in his fifth start of the season.
-He has a 4.15 ERA in 21 2/3 innings pitched, with 22 strikeouts.
+- Wentz makes the start for the Tigers, his 11th of the season.
+He is 1-5 with a 7.80 ERA and 35 strikeouts in 42 2/3 innings pitched.

-- The right-hander last pitched on Thursday against the Chicago White Sox, when he went six innings, allowing two earned runs while giving up three hits.
+- In his most recent appearance on Friday against the Chicago White Sox, the lefty went four innings, giving up five earned runs while surrendering six hits.

-- The 27-year-old has amassed an ERA of 4.15, with 9.1 strikeouts per nine innings, in four games this season.
-Opponents have a .188 batting average against him.
+- The 25-year-old has an ERA of 7.80, with 7.4 strikeouts per nine innings, in 10 games this season.
+Opponents have a .307 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.